oraclesantamonica/hpc/Lab 300/Lab 3-3.md

+# Run OpenFoam project in HPC cluster using OCI Cluster Network

 ## Introduction:
 ### Creating HPC compute nodes using Cluster Network OCI Option
 This Demo let users create a manual HPC environment using OCI Cluster Network option with HPC compute nodes running on RDMA network and uses openmpi libraries.
 With the basic infrastructure in place, users can deploy their own applications like they do in On-Premise.
 To take benefit cluster network feature of OCI infrastructure users should only deploy HPC compute nodes and HPC Linux images only.
 Standard compute nodes and Linux images should not be used for this DEMO.